gomorpheus/morpheus-docs/provisioning/concepts.rst

 Provisioning Concepts
 =====================

-{morpheus} is a powerful infrastructure agnostic Cloud Application Management Platform.
+|morpheus| is a powerful infrastructure agnostic Cloud Application
+Management Platform.
 As a result of this there are some differing concepts compared to other CMP platforms in the space.
-It is here that it is important to notice the qualification difference between {morpheus} and other platforms.
+It is here that it is important to notice the qualification difference between
+|morpheus| and other platforms.

-{morpheus} refers to itself as a CAMP (Cloud Application Management Platform) as opposed to a (Cloud Management Platform).
+|morpheus| refers to itself as a CAMP (Cloud Application Management
+Platform) as opposed to a (Cloud Management Platform).
 While that may seem minor, it actually is a big deal.
-Many CMP based applications start at the IaaS layer and work up to the application layer (often needing additional PaaS) architectures to fill out the model. {morpheus} was designed from a middle-ground perspective.
+Many CMP based applications start at the IaaS layer and work up to the application layer (often needing additional PaaS) architectures to fill out the model. |morpheus| was designed from a middle-ground perspective.
 As such some concepts are a bit different.
 This provides a more complete platform that allows for greater capabilities out of the box as will be seen when these concepts